Puerto Rico profile

 Hispanic, Afro-Caribbean and North American influences meld in Puerto Rico, a self-governing commonwealth that belongs to the United States.

-The subtropical Caribbean territory is urbanised, industrialised and relatively prosperous.
+The tropical Caribbean territory is urbanised, industrialised and relatively prosperous.

 The US invaded and occupied Puerto Rico during the Spanish-American War of 1898, ending centuries of rule from Spain.
 The US saw the island as a strategic asset and ran it as a colonial protectorate.